somedatapacket/docs.humio.com/content/configuration/authentication/role-based-auth.md

 title: "Role Based Authorization"
 ---

+Humio supports Role based authentication and access control (RBAC).
+This enables authorization of users based on Roles with different sets of permissions.
+Roles can be defined in Humio or in external systems and integrated with through SAML and LDAP.

 We we use the strict distinction that "authentication" is the subject of establishing the identity of the user only, and "authorization" is the subject of deciding which actions a (authenticated) user may